 Though it’s certainly not as easy as just going to the bookstore on the first day of class, this is by far the smartest way to get your books in college.
 The only problem with it is that it involves a fair amount of forethought and planning.

-Once you sign up for classes and know what you are going to take, email the professor and ask him or her to send you the required reading.
+Once you sign up for classes and know what you are going to take, email the professor and ask them to send you the required reading.
 Most teachers will email you their syllabus.
-If they don’t get to writing you back, one thing you can do is go to the bookstore.
+If they don’t write you back, one thing you can do is go to the bookstore.

-College bookstores start stocking pretty early, and you should be able to find the shelf where the bookstore is going to stock the required reading for that class.
-Normally, the bookstore also labels what books it needs to put there.
-Write down everything you see and then head on down to the library.
+College bookstores start stocking pretty early, and you should be able to find the shelf where the bookstore will stock the required reading for that class.
+Typically, the bookstore also labels what books it needs to put there.
+Write down everything you see, and then head on down to the library.

 Most college libraries have a vast and diverse collection that they continuously update.
-The odds that most if not all of your required reading is at the library are pretty high.
+Therefore, the odds that most, if not all of your required reading, is at the library are pretty high.

 Option Two: Buy used and sell as soon as you can.

-As soon as you know what books you are going to need for the semester, go online and find a used copy from websites like Amazon, eBay, Alibris, Thriftbooks, or Abebooks.
-Look around and you’ll likely be able to find the same book you need for only a couple of bucks.
+As soon as you know what books you will need for the semester, go online and find a used copy from websites like Amazon, eBay, Alibris, Thriftbooks, or AbeBooks.
+Look around, and you’ll likely be able to find the exact book you need for only a couple of bucks.

-As soon as class is over, resell your book.
-You might even be able to get back more than what you paid for, or, at the very least, get back what you yourself paid.
-If it’s a reference material that you honestly think you’ll need, then keep it.
+As soon as class is over, resell your textbooks.
+You might even be able to get back more than what you paid for or, at the very least, get back what you paid.
+If it’s reference material that you honestly think you’ll need, then keep it.
 Otherwise, just sell it.

 As every college graduate will tell you, you may think you’re going to re-read certain books, but you won’t.
-Take the money and run — especially before the next edition is released.
+So take the money and run — especially before the next edition is released.

-Classes are a lot cheaper at community colleges — you know that.
+Classes are a lot cheaper — you know that.
 But do you know how much?
 The cost of a class goes by how many credits it is, and your typical class usually gets you three credits closer to graduation (which is 120).

-But it’s apples and oranges because you can’t get a four-year diploma at most community colleges.
+But it’s apples and oranges because you can’t get a 4-year diploma at most community colleges.

-So if you got an associate’s degree and transferred to a four school, you would pay approximately $35,700 to have a four-year degree.
+So if you got an associate’s degree and transferred to a 4-year school, you would pay approximately $35,700 to have a 4-year degree.
 That would save you about $18,300 compared to paying for all four years at that public school.